How to make a balcony garden

-More advice on gardening during lockdown:
+More advice on gardening for beginners:

 Before you start your balcony garden, it’s important that you’re confident about how much weight the balcony can bear.
 Wet compost and stone or terracotta pots can be surprisingly heavy.
 You may want to opt for lightweight plastic or resin containers, although if your balcony is exposed and windy these can get blown over easily unless they're fastened in place.
 There are also lightweight composts available, specifically designed for container-growing, which are worth considering.

 Choose the right plants

 First and foremost, when growing on a balcony or roof terrace, you need to choose the right plants.
 Dreams of 10m-tall magnolias have to be set aside, but there are plenty of plants that will flourish in pots on a balcony.
 Summer bedding plants, like begonias, petunias, osteospermum and busy Lizzies are all great container plants and will brighten up your balcony from late spring right through summer and into autumn.
 Succulents make great houseplants and are perfect for growing in a pot on a balcony.
 There are also lots of vegetables and herbs that will grow happily in pots.